isakhilesh/rocm-llvm-project/llvm/docs/AMDGPUAsyncOperations.rst

 .. note::

-   As long as the caller uses sufficient wait's to track its own async operations, the actions performed by the callee cannot affect correctness.
+   As long as the caller uses sufficient waitcnts to track its own async operations, the actions performed by the callee cannot affect correctness.
    But the resulting implementation may contain redundant waits, which can be improved by setting the attribute to a value other than `async:unknown`.